fredeil/email-validator.dart/README.md

 }
 ```

-## Tips

 # **Additional**
 This is a fork of [email-validator.dart](https://github.com/fredeil/email-validator.dart) package.

 I made a fork because -
 ***default package doesn't check minimum characters into domain.***

-You can also use this repo as a template for creating Dart packages, just clone the repo and start hacking :)